In 'A Good American Family,' A Son Details How The Red Scare Upended His Father

 It left Maraniss essentially unemployable.
 For five years, he moved his young family from city to city — and one marginal job to another — a pariah, as Wisconsin Sen. Joseph McCarthy and his allies pursued communist subversion real and imagined.
 In a bit of irony Maraniss ultimately landed a secure job at The Capital Times in Madison, Wisconsin, a newspaper long critical of its U.S. senator.

-This footnote to the Red Scare era is the centerpiece of A Good American Family, written by another gifted newsman, David Marannis, Elliott's son.
+This footnote to the Red Scare era is the centerpiece of A Good American Family, written by another gifted newsman, David Maraniss, Elliott's son.
 Maraniss has won two Pulitzer Prizes for his work at The Washington Post and has written best-selling biographies of presidents and sports figures, as well as histories of the 1960s.
 In this, his 12th book, Maraniss turns his attention to the story of his parents who in their youth were members of the Communist Party USA.
 The committee took it upon itself to define un-American activity; Maraniss offers his book as a studied rebuttal.
 He writes:

 "To be labeled un-American by the committee meant that you were considered subversive, scary, alien, spineless, spiteful, and disdainful of wholesome American traditions.
 You probably hated apple pie and baseball, but also had no use for democracy and were intent on the violent overthrow of the government.
 I knew my father as none of those things...
 He wanted the reality of American life to live up to the words of the Declaration of Independence and the belief that all men are created equal."